DominicBarry/Leeds-Cycle-Patterns-Analysis/documentation/data-prep-summary.md

 - [Cleaned Dataset](../data/leeds_cycle_counts_cleaned.csv) - The full cleaned dataset

-## Actions Summary

-- Remove 19 exact duplicate rows
-- Delete rows with negative Volume values
-- Delete outlier row with 5641 Volume value
-- Correct DirectionDescription categorical inconsistencies (remove extra spaces)
-- Verify data completeness (check for any significant gaps)
-    - Review data completeness by cosit by year
-    - Identify the most complete date ranges
-    - Filter down to just these cosits & years

-## Cleaned Data Summary
+## Summary & Caveats

-- There were 12 recording sites where # of days with complete data was > 80% every year for the 6 year period 2017-2023
-- One of these sites is Stanningley Road Cycle Superhighway (westbound) however the corresponding site at Stanningley Road Cycle Superhighway (eastbound) did not achieve the same level of yearly consistency
-- So the data is not skewed I decided to remove Stanningley Road Cycle Superhighway (westbound) leaving 11 recording sites in my cleaned data set
+There were 12 recording sites where # of days with complete data was > 80% every year for the 6 year period 2017-2023.
+One of these sites is Stanningley Road Cycle Superhighway (westbound) however the corresponding site at Stanningley Road Cycle Superhighway (eastbound) did not achieve the same level of yearly consistency.
+So the data is not skewed I decided to remove Stanningley Road Cycle Superhighway (westbound) leaving 11 recording sites in my cleaned data set